Why Fortify? Prevent Neural Tube Birth Defects

 Fortifying flour with folic acid is credited with preventing at least 38,417 of these birth defects a year or 105 a day.
 Only about one-third of the world’s flour from industrial mills is fortified, however, so this is only 15% of the NTDs that might be prevented .

 Some foods such as spinach and liver are rich in vitamin B9 which is called folate in unfortified foods.
 However, folate is not easily absorbed, making it "difficult for a woman to eat enough natural food folate to prevent neural tube defects" .

 For example, to consume the recommended amount of food folate equivalents, a person would need to eat:

 - 23 spears of cooked asparagus or

 - 4 cups for raw spinach or

 - 6 cups of orange juice or

 Some people have been told to avoid folic acid because they have a variation of the MTHFR (methyltetrahydrofolate reductase) enzyme.
 However, these individuals simply process folic acid more slowly than those without the variation.
 See the CDC recommendation for people with the MTHFR variation to continue taking folic acid.

-Folic Acid Helps Prevent Neural Tube Defects; U.S. Centers for Disease Control and Prevention
+Facts About Folic Acid, U.S. Centers for Disease Control and Prevention

 Global Report on Birth Defects, March of Dimes Birth Defects Foundation, 2006.